rodrigobivarazevedo/bugsense_fork/README.md

 ## Testing the AI API

-The AI API includes comprehensive testing capabilities for both the upload and prediction endpoints.
-You can test the machine learning functionality independently.
+The tests include the upload and prediction endpoints.
+NOTE: the google bucket uploading is commented out Ig configured with the credentials it will work

 ### Running the AI API Independently